 - Create a human heart out of clay.

 - Create a brochure on how to prevent a heart attack.

 Have the students take inventory of the food in their house.
-Make a graph if the food is healthy or not.
+Make a chart of healthy and unhealthy foods.

 The students will make a list of activities they can do at home with their families to keep their heart healthy.

 Did your students understand how the different exercises affect their heart rate?
 Were your students able to respond and brainstorm for healthy foods and habits?
 Were the students able to create a poster to promote a healthy heart?